harkaranbrar/myAstriods/README.md

 GAME PLAY 👍

-Game starts with ship in the center of the window Rocks are dropping from the upwards.
+Game starts with ship in the center of the window Rocks are moving from all the directions.
 Fire bullet with space bar to destroy the rocks and getting score displayed on screen.
 If asteroids hit your ship, then your health will loose by one.
 You can move your player to anywhere on screen it loop around the screen.

-ISSUES 👎

-1. Game over function is not implement yet.
-2. Decrease the health to - infinty.
-3. issues with main menu.

-IN PROGRESS 🎱
-1. Networking for multiplayer.
-2. Graphics
-3. Save file
-4. Good main menu
-5 .
-Many more

-Team members - Jordan,David,Darin and Harkaran
+we are implements a net work multiplayer game which works on same network ship are placed and shooting bullet are working

+OTHER THINGS

+We are using some module which is not previously initialized. you have to put some modules in .pro file in this format

+QT       += core gui \
+multimedia \
+network widgets